 sudo rm index.html

-Next, create a new file, index.php with your text editor (nano is installed by default).
+Next, create a new file called index.php (nano is installed by default):

 sudo nano index.php